Hanneke Oosterhof.

 (b.
 1929 in Paramaribo, d.
 2018 in Paramaribo)

-Currently I am doing biographical research into the life and work of the Surinamese artist Erwin de Vries.
+Recently I have been doing biographical research into the life and work of the Surinamese artist Erwin de Vries.

-As both a cultural historian and an art-lover I am fascinated by his colourful expressionist paintings, his powerful free-standing sculptures, and his striking sculptural portraits.
+As both a cultural historian and an art-lover I am fascinated by his colorful expressionist paintings, his powerful free-standing sculptures, and his striking sculptural portraits.

-A typical feature of De Vries’s art is its association with the human figure.
+A typical feature of De Vries’ art is its association with the human figure.
 Sexuality became a recurring theme in his work.

 (Photograph of Erwin de Vries: Ingrid Moesan)